 Dr. Levounis has served on the boards of the American Society of Addiction Medicine (ASAM) and the American Board of Addiction Medicine, and from 2005 to 2009 chaired the national Committee on Addiction Treatment of the American Psychiatric Association (APA).
 Dr. Levounis is a Betty Ford Scholar, a recipient of the Association of Gay and Lesbian Psychiatrists’ Distinguished Service Award and the ASAM Educator of the Year Award, and a distinguished fellow of the APA and ASAM.
 In 2017, he was elected as an honorary member of the World Psychiatric Association.

 Dr. Levounis has published fourteen books including the self-help paperback “Sober Siblings: How to Help Your Alcoholic Brother or Sister—and Not Lose Yourself,” the textbook of “Substance Dependence and Co-Occurring Psychiatric Disorders,” “Motivational Interviewing for Clinical Practice,” “The Behavioral Addictions,” “Becoming Mindful,” “LGBTQ Mental Health: The Spectrum of Gender and Sexuality,” “Office-Based Buprenorphine Treatment of Opioid Use Disorder,” now in its second edition, and “Technological Addictions.”
-Dr. Levounis is currently working on the first textbook of Nature Therapy, which is going to be available in early 2022.
+Dr. Levounis is currently working on the first textbook of Nature Therapy, which is going to be available in 2023.
 His books have been translated into French, German, Hungarian, Japanese, Portuguese, and Spanish.

 Dr. Levounis is married to actor Lukas Hassel and lives in New York City.